 Letters of recommendation

-MIT LGO applicants submit three recommendation letters.
-At least one letter should be a professional recommendation and at least one should be a recommendation focusing on your technical/scientific skills.
+MIT LGO applicants submit two recommendation letters.
+One letter should be a professional recommendation and one should be a recommendation focusing on your technical/scientific skills.
 It’s certainly possible for a recommendation to touch on both professional and technical qualities, especially if you’ve worked in a setting solving complex problems.

 Your technical reference can come from a professional or academic source, although we prefer and encourage an academic source when possible.
 Your recommender should assess your academic and technical skills, particularly regarding analytical acumen, technical expertise and depth, quantitative problem solving, and the ability to look deeply into a technical problem.
 This letter can follow the MIT Sloan recommendation prompts, but we are looking for answers specifically to the following additional questions: